kiflay/kiflay.github.io/about.md

 	<div class="section-content">
 		<div class="large-10 large-centered">

-			My name is Kiflay Teweldebrhane Yimesgen - .
+			My name is Kiflay Teweldebrhane Yimesgen -
 			<br/>
 			<br/>
 			I graduated from Queen Mary University of London with an M.Eng in Electronic Engineering.
+Currently I am working as Software developer at ClevGroup in London.
 			<br/>
 			I mostly develop web applications using .NET technologies, C# especially.
 I also develop interactive interfaces with JavaScript using standard practices, patterns and protocols.
 I am currently learning Ruby on Rails.